Lakurawa: History

-In September 2024, UN reporting confirmed that Lakurawa, also referred to locally as Lukarawa, had re-emerged in northern Kebbi and northwest Sokoto, with suspected affiliations to the Islamic State in the Greater Sahara (ISGS).
+In September 2024, UN reporting confirmed that Lakurawa, also referred to locally as Lukarawa, had re-emerged in northern Kebbi and northwest Sokoto, with suspected affiliations to the Islamic State in the Greater Sahara.
 The group had entered Nigeria from Mali in 2017, initially as a vigilante force.
 It was expelled by Nigerian forces in 2022, retreating into Niger, where it established a logistics hub near Birni-N'Konni and an operational base in Serma, Tahoua Region.

 The group's fighters, estimated at over 200, include members from Burkina Faso, Mali, and Niger.
 They are heavily armed with small arms, light weapons, explosives, surveillance drones, and satellite communications equipment.
 It has also sought to recruit criminal bandits in Zamfara State to bolster its strength and establish an Islamic state in northwestern Nigeria.

-On March 11, 2025, militants from the group attacked Birnin Dede and six villages near the border with Niger, Kebbi state police spokesman Nafiu Abubakar said, to avenge the killing of their commander by security forces in the area.
-On 1 July, 2025, militants believed to be members of Lakurawa launched a raid on Kwallajiya, a village in Tangaza, Sokoto, Nigeria.
+On 11 March 2025, militants from the group attacked Birnin Dede and six villages near the border with Niger, Kebbi state police spokesman Nafiu Abubakar said, to avenge the killing of their commander by security forces in the area.
+On 1 July, militants believed to be members of Lakurawa launched a raid on Kwallajiya, a village in Tangaza.
 Many villagers were preparing for afternoon prayers, with many victims working on their farms.

+On 25 December the United States conducted strikes on Sokoto State.
+U.S. president Donald Trump announced on social media that the strikes were targeted against "ISIS terrorist scum."
+A local official in the Tangaza area claims that some Lakurawa camps were hit but that the death toll was unclear.

+On 4 February 2026, militants of the Lakurawa group attacked the villages of Woro and Nuku in Kwara State killing 162 civilians.
+The attack happened after the villagers denied the group's demand to implement their version of sharia.

 Leadership, beliefs, and organization

 Ameer Habib Tajje serves as the leader of Lakurawa.
 He made headlines by releasing a warning to the bandit leader Bello Turji, urging him to end his criminal activities.

-Lakurawa claims to protect against bandits, but imposes strict religious laws, and youths have been beaten for shaving their beards, having certain hairstyles, or listening to music.
+Lakurawa claims to protect against bandits but imposes strict religious laws, and youths have been beaten for shaving their beards, having certain hairstyles, or listening to music.
 They enforce zakat payment, confiscating cattle from non-compliers.
-Similar to Boko Haram, they communicate in Azbinanci, Zabarmanci, Barbanci, and Hausa.
+Similar to Boko Haram, they communicate in Tamajaq, Zabarmanci, Bambara, and Hausa.
 Lakurawa recruits youths with ₦1,000,000.

 The name Lakurawa comes from a Hausa adaptation of the French word les recrues, meaning 'the recruits'.
+The Lakurawa flag includes the Arabic phrase "Al-Jihad fi Sabil Allah" ("Jihad in the cause of God").
+At its center, within a red circle, is a stylized insect-like figure.
+People interviewed said they did not know the meaning or origin of the logo's design.